 This Company Health and Safety Policy is for construction companies and is approved by local authorities, principal contractors and H&S managers.

-This policy is suitable for construction companies that carry out new build or refurb works, and covers all trades from groundworks to painting.
-Although it is primarily a health and safety policy for construction companies, it doesn’t just cover tradesmen.
+This policy statement is suitable for construction companies that carry out new build or refurb works, and covers all trades from groundworks to painting.
+Although it is primarily a health and safety policy statement for construction companies, it doesn’t just cover tradesmen.
 It covers everyone in the organisation including management, cleaners and office staff.
-We’ve added the contents of the policy towards the bottom of this page so that you can see how comprehensive the document is.
+We’ve added the contents of the policy statement towards the bottom of this page so that you can see how comprehensive the document is.

-We are more than aware that a policy has to be user friendly for all concerned and as such we’ve created a single cover sheet where you enter your company name, date, signature and a few other bits and you're good to go.
+We are more than aware that a policy statement has to be user friendly for all concerned and as such we’ve created a single cover sheet where you enter your company name, date, signature and a few other bits and you're good to go.

 It also lists the safe working practices and includes such things as the accident reporting procedure, manual handling and first aid procedures.

 One of the main reasons that construction company health and safety policies are requested is to show that a prospective sub-contractor is committed to health and safety and is proactive in their approach.

 Give yourself the peace of mind that comes from using health and safety experts that bring you the documents that you need as an online service.
 Giving you the best documents at the best price.

 Buy our construction company health and safety policy today and start using it immediately.

 Here’s the table of contents showing what’s covered in the construction company health and safety policy.

 As with all our documents this company health and safety policy is in Word™ format and is available for instant download.